Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Introduction

 \subsection{Background and Literature Review}

 The integration of AI and ML into 5G and 5G+ wireless networks has become a crucial strategy for meeting the performance benchmarks outlined in 3GPP Releases 18 and 19 (see Fig.~\ref{Fig9} and \ref{Fig10}).
 Researchers have increasingly leveraged ML algorithms to enhance core network functions such as traffic classification, resource management \cite{KatoDeepLearningforNetworkTrafficControl2017, mao2016resource}, and power-efficient routing \cite{HuMLbasedAdaptiverouting2010}.
-Reinforcement Learning (RL) and autoencoders have contributed to improved security \cite{rajathi2024adaptive, paper7JointTaskandData-OrientedSemantic2024} and traffic optimization \cite{taylor2023designing}, while unsupervised methods like K-means clustering have been applied to congestion control \cite{TaherMLbasedDatacongcont2016}.
-At the physical layer, Deep Learning (DL) continues to reshape traditional paradigms in channel estimation and symbol detection \cite{YeDLchannelestimation2018, demir2019channel}.
+RL and autoencoders have contributed to improved security \cite{rajathi2024adaptive, paper7JointTaskandData-OrientedSemantic2024} and traffic optimization \cite{taylor2023designing}, while unsupervised methods like K-means clustering have been applied to congestion control \cite{TaherMLbasedDatacongcont2016}.
+At the physical layer, DL continues to reshape traditional paradigms in channel estimation and symbol detection \cite{YeDLchannelestimation2018, demir2019channel}.
 DL-based approaches have demonstrated high performance with reduced complexity, offering robust signal reconstruction in impaired channels via autoencoders \cite{o2017introduction}.
 In terms of channel coding, Low-Density Parity-Check (LDPC) codes remain central to 5G implementations, particularly for eMBB scenarios \cite{fossorier2004quasicyclic}.
-However, further improvements in Bit Error Rate (BER) performance are needed, motivating AI-driven exploration in code design, decoding strategies, and adaptive error correction.
+However, further improvements in Bit Error Rate (BER) performance are needed, motivating AI-driven exploration in code design, decoding strategies, and adaptive error correction. \rc{Recent works \cite{paper9SwinJSCC2024, liu2023transformer} have also explored Transformer-based architectures for channel coding and decoding, using attention mechanisms to capture long-range dependencies and improve performance under complex channel conditions.}